 Don Bosco Museum

 Don Bosco Museum in Shillong is something that I would recommend to everyone who visits the hill town.
 It is a fairly new museum inaugurated only in 2010.
 This is the best-managed museum that I have seen around the country.
 The displays are well designed, the lighting is proper and synchronized with the movement of the visitors so that neither the electricity is wasted nor do the artifacts have to face the constant light.
 There are touch-screen kiosks in every gallery work and give quite a bit of information on the subject and the displays.

 Galleries in the Museum – Showcasing the Tribes of North East India

 There are about 17 galleries in the museum focusing on the various tribes of North East India.
 Someone guides you through the main hall as you enter the museum towards the galleries that are spread across many floors half of which are below the ground level.
-At the end, you can shop from the museum shop.
+In the end, you can shop in the museum shop.
 Though I could pick up some interesting books from here, I think they can do better merchandise.
 If they get the price right it can be a good revenue churner for them.

 From the main door of the museum as you walk through a long corridor to the reception; on both sides there are life-size models of men and women from various tribes of NE India in their traditional garb as if greeting you.
 There are galleries like pre-history, land and people, fishing, hunting-gathering, agricultural practices, traditional technology, musical instruments, garments, traditional crafts, weapons, religions, culture, Jewelry, costumes, fabrics, and art gallery.

 Gallery of Musical Instruments and Art & Crafts